 To create a chic, modern look paving made from materials such as polished sandstone, porcelain or low chamfer blocks.
 For a more traditional feel, riven sandstone flags or tumbled block paving are ideal.

-Whichever finish you decide on, you should always make sure it complements the style of your home, but find out more about choosing the best paving in our dedicated feature.
+Whichever finish you decide on, you should always make sure it complements the style of your home, especially if you are planning to link your indoor and outdoor spaces.

 Should you match patio paving with your house?

 Garden landscaping and external structures should always try to reflect the style of your property and blend into your garden.
 You can achieve this by matching your patio area with the outside of your home and continuing your indoor colour theme outside, creating an outdoor living space.

 If your house has a lot of red brick or clay tiles, then a similar coloured sandstone or block paving will work well while light-coloured, modern rendering works well with the silver grey spectrum of granite or natural stone flags.
 Either way, always look at samples to ensure that the materials you choose will complement existing architecture.